Poggio Sannita: Landmarks

 The square in the center of the town is the main venue of Poggio Sannita.
 There is a fountain with a nearby village green.
 It takes its name from the date of death of 10 Poggesi citizens (including the mayor) who battled bandits in 1862.
-A short walk from the square, the monument to the fallen back on a slab of stone the names of Poggesi citizens killed in wars with an original cannon.
+A short walk from the square, there is a monument to the fallen on a slab of stone with the names of Poggesi citizens killed in wars with an original cannon written on it.